nicolasGuillouet/angularSpringBootExample/README.md

 Simple example with dialogs beetween angular 2 + SpringBoot.

 ## Install
-You for running it, you have to run server side (StringBoot) and client side (Angular).
+For running it, you have to run server side (StringBoot) and client side (Angular).
 You well need :
 - Java 8
 - Maven